 Fire Danger Levels - The Oregon Department of Forestry has put together an interactive map of the fire danger levels in your area.
 Click here to access that information.

 Summary: A recreational fire is a fire at your residence that is used for the purpose of cooking, warming, or similar recreation.
-A permit is required from the Fire District - click on the button above to fill out a permit.
+A waiver is required from the Fire District - complete the form below to complete a waiver.
 It is not backyard debris burning which is regulated by the DEQ (see above for that information).
 Please note that there may be days when all burning is prohibited (the exception is BBQ grills).

 Care should be taken to limit the amount of smoke produced by the fire (clean, dry, seasoned wood or charcoal will give off the least amount of smoke; wet wood will produce a lot more smoke).
 Days when the air pressure is low will cause smoke to lay more to the ground instead of dissipating into the air – take that into consideration.
 Nothing should be thrown into the fire other than wood or paper to start the fire.
 Trash cannot be put into the fire at any time.
 Children should be supervised and not allowed to throw anything into the fire.